 To their undying spirit and their ability to carry on against all odds, be it here at home or on foreign sea or soil.
 The website below tells of this incredible story:

 St Luke's Church, Bold Place, Liverpool, is passed by hundreds of people everyday.
 Sometimes without a second glance to the reason why it is still there, nor the reasons of its elaborate history, nor knowing that the tower still contains the first ever metal bell frame in the world, still in situ.

+Gone are the Brides, gone are the bells that rang out from the tower, and in its place is an empty shell.
+A bombed and burnt out building lacking in roof and windows, but growing in history each day.
 This website brings you the full story of the Church, from the laying of the foundation stone, the long and varied story of the bells that were destined for another Church in Liverpool.
 Also the night of the bombing when the bells came crashing down in the tower and amazing stories of people who remembered the night of the bombing.
 See unique pictures of the interior of the Church how it was.
 Rare views of the exterior and shots of the all-metal bell frame, hanging in the tower by 'luck' or 'Luke' alone....The site of St Luke's had been granted to the town by Lord Derby in 1791, and it was a condition of his gift that the land should never be devoted to any other purpose than the site of a Church.
 It is also noted that no burials have ever taken place in or out of the building or within its grounds.

+The plot of land on which St Luke’s Church now stands was granted by Lord Derby to the town about the year 1791, and it was a condition of the gift that the land should never be devoted to any other purpose than the site of a Church, or graves opened for the like purpose in the surrounding space.

 ST LUKE'S ON BBC NORTHWEST